aaizuss/clojure-ttt/README.md

 You must have [Leiningen](https://leiningen.org/) installed.
 Clone this repo, and make sure you're in the root directory `clojure-ttt`

 ### Play
+* If you want to save moves at each game state, make sure the `ttt_experiment` postgres database is running locally
 * If this is your fist time running the game, run the database migration with `lein migrate`
 * To play the game, enter `lein run`